Encourage football in your school

 To encourage football in your school, why not celebrate key football events?
 Involve the whole school in celebrating the sport getting staff to base activities around events.
 These events can be something as big as the World Cup or Euros.
 Advise your staff to create football activities to celebrate with such as crafts, games and even integrating it into subjects such as geography.

 Hold a celebration party for students to attend where you can offer certain games to watch and activities to join in.
-You could even set up a goal for children to have a go at being a striker or goalkeeper.
+You could even set up a football nets for children to have a go at being a striker or goalkeeper.
 Mention the key football event in assemblies and all the fun and exciting activities you have to offer, to engage students with the sport.

 Work with staff to tailor games for different abilities